epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

   <div class="row">
     <div class="col-5">
       <p style="text-align: justify;">In our database, the "Genres" column was like a chaotic junk drawer full of random labels such as "World Cinema," "Short Film," or "Indie." 🗂️ These were about as useful as a punchline without a joke – confusing and totally unhelpful for analyzing comedy! 🤔</p>
-      <p style="text-align: justify;">So, as true comedy enthusiasts 🎭😂, we rolled up our sleeves (and flexed our funny bones) to bring some order to the madness.
-Instead of trying to decode this mess, we decided to create our own subcategories to dive deeper into the delightful world of different types of comedy. 🕵️‍♂️🎬</p>
+      <p style="text-align: justify;">So, as true comedy enthusiasts, we rolled up our sleeves (and flexed our funny bones) to bring some order to the madness.
+Instead of trying to decode this mess, we decided to create our own subcategories to dive deeper into the delightful world of different types of comedy.🎬</p>
       <p style="text-align: justify;">To make it happen, we developed a magical dictionary 🪄📖 (sadly, it doesn’t talk… yet) that groups specific keywords linked to various comedy subgenres.
-With this genius tool, we can now automatically sort films into categories like "Comedy_Romance," "Comedy_Action," "Comedy_Animation," and many more. 🎉✨</p>
+With this genius tool, we can now automatically sort films into categories like "Comedy_Romance," "Comedy_Action," "Comedy_Animation," and many more. </p>
-      <p style="text-align: justify;">For example, any film that dares to drop words like "romantic" or "romance" gets whisked straight into "Comedy_Romance." 💘😂 Meanwhile, those whispering terms like "animated" or "anime" are promptly filed under "Comedy_Animation." 🎨🤪 In short, we’ve turned a big ol’ mess into a well-organized laugh factory.
+      <p style="text-align: justify;">For example, any film that dares to drop words like "romantic" or "romance" gets whisked straight into "Comedy_Romance." 💘 Meanwhile, those whispering terms like "animated" or "anime" are promptly filed under "Comedy_Animation." 🤪 In short, we’ve turned a big ol’ mess into a well-organized laugh factory.
 And guess what?
-We’re having a blast doing it! 🎉🤣</p>
+We’re having a blast doing it! 🎉</p>
     </div>
     <div class="col-7">
       <div class="row justify-content-center">